awsdocs/amazon-athena-user-guide/doc_source/compression-formats.md

 + **`BZIP2`**

 ## Notes and Resources<a name="compression-formats-notes"></a>
 + For data in CSV, TSV, and JSON, Athena determines the compression type from the file extension\.
-If it is not present, the data is not decompressed\.
+If no file extension is present, Athena treats the data as uncompressed plain text\.
 If your data is compressed, make sure the file name includes the compression extension, such as `gz`\.
++ The ZIP file format is not supported\.
 + For querying Amazon Kinesis Data Firehose logs from Athena, supported formats include GZIP compression or ORC files with SNAPPY compression\.
 + For more information on using compression, see section 3 \("Compress and split files"\) of the AWS Big Data Blog post [Top 10 Performance Tuning Tips for Amazon Athena](http://aws.amazon.com/blogs/big-data/top-10-performance-tuning-tips-for-amazon-athena/)\.